jasonshortphd/IdleBot/README.md

 We can also use the force that originally blew up your ship as a reason for bots being lost, or as a forcing function to require you to move on to another solar system.

+Could we have multiple spawn points running at the same time?
+Maybe we start in one, and build it up and then move to another asteroid or planet to mine something else and leave the other.
+How do we collect everything together into a single spot at the end to launch to next system?